AuroraWright/owocr/README.md

 - See a sample config file: [owocr_config.ini](https://raw.githubusercontent.com/AuroraWright/owocr/master/owocr_config.ini)

 The command-line options/config file allow you to configure OCR providers, hotkeys, screen capture settings, notifications, and much more.

+## Notes about Linux support

+While I've done all I could to support Linux (specifically Wayland), not everything might work with all setups.
+Specifically:

+- Reading images from clipboard on Wayland requires a compositor which supports the extensions "wlr_data_control" or "ext-data-control" and an updated version of wl-clipboard.
+There is no way around this, as you can only access the clipboard from a focused window otherwise.
+[wlr_data_control compatibility chart](https://wayland.app/protocols/wayland-protocols/336#compositor-support) (worth noting GNOME/Mutter doesn't support it, but e.g. KDE/KWin does).
+Currently, you probably need to build wl-clipboard from source yourself using [these instructions](https://github.com/bugaevc/wl-clipboard/blob/master/BUILDING.md) - note you also need to have a very recent version of [wayland-protocols](https://gitlab.freedesktop.org/wayland/wayland-protocols), which probably means building that first before wl-clipboard). owocr will error out if your setup is not compatible.
+- Reading from screen capture works now on Wayland.
+The way it's designed is that your monitor/monitor selection/window selection in the operating system popup counts as a "virtual screen" to owocr.
+By default owocr's coordinate picker will be launched to select one/more areas, as explained above.
+Using `owocr -r=screencapture -sa=screen_1` will use the whole selection.
+Using manual window names in `-sa=` is not supported and will be ignored.
+- X11 partially works but uses more resources for scanning the clipboard and doesn't support window capturing at all (only screens/screen selections).

 # Supported engines